The Green Years: Structure

 The novel consists of three sections: Book One portrays the protagonist's arrival in Scotland as a child, following the death of his parents back in Ireland; Book Two focuses on the character's adolescence and ends on a pair of tragedies (the death of his best friend and his failure to win a scholarship to study medicine at the university, due to a sudden illness); Book Three begins with the protagonist as a somewhat embittered figure, entering the adult working world with little hope for the future, which is only compounded by his having fallen in love.
 He yearns for a career in the sciences, but is thwarted by a lack of financial resources.
 However, the death of his beloved great grandfather brings him an inheritance that will enable him to pursue his dreams after all.

-Filmed
+Adaptations

 The Green Years was released in 1946 and it was a popular film.
 The film was directed by Victor Saville and the cast featured Charles Coburn, Tom Drake, Beverly Tyler, Hume Cronyn, Gladys Cooper, Dean Stockwell, Selena Royle, and Jessica Tandy.